Games List - Alpha Order

 The Birth of Slavery in America.

 In essence, Bacon’s Rebellion of 1676 was a conflict within the colonial Virginia gentry---the elite planters rewarded for loyalty to the established order, but in disagreement over Virginia’s governance.
 With a powerful elite class ever increasing their authority and landholdings, the lower classes of Anglo and Afro-Virginians became increasingly restless, difficult, and dangerous.
 This restlessness extended across race.
 Even though black and white laborers shared the same plight against the Virginia gentry, and their commiserations are evident, the backlash of Bacon's Rebellion changed that.
 The threat to the gentry’s power and authority in colonial Virginia warranted a redefinition of the planter class.
-In demonstrating that process, this game is designed to teach historical skills including critical thinking, persuasive writing, oral articulating and debate in an active-learning environment.
-It is also designed to take students on a historical journey in colonial Virginia and to introduce the Reacting to the Past pedagogy in preparation for longer, more complex games.
+In demonstrating that process, this game is designed to take students on a historical journey in colonial Virginia.
+It is also designed to teach students historical skills including critical thinking, persuasive writing, oral articulation and debate in an active-learning environment.

 Using the Game